goldieswx/node-mcu-connect/README.md

 - Nodes supports up to three extensions (bi-directional and SPI wired to the node) which can be addressed through the controller. (written in javaScript)
 - Code for msp430g2x nodes devices and extensions is available, hardware dependent instructions decoupled.  (written in C)

-- Wiring schematics not yet available.
+- Wiring schematics ready but not yet available.

 This project is open source, licensed under GPLv3 terms (http://www.gnu.org/licenses/).